BogeysParadise/SofleKeyboard/Sofle_RGB/Build_guide/build_guide.md

 Make sure you know which way around your leds are, different brands have different pin 1 positions.
 Thankfully it appears that the pad pattern underneath is consistent, so use it.
 I recommend doing one LED and testing it before continuing.
 This unfortunately suggests soldering the micro on first, despite it making the back side harder to solder.
 A good alternative would be to use an existing keyboard with leds to inject the signal and power through the LED header.

+#### LED pinouts

 ![LED pinout from the crkbd build guide.
-I've found this to be the only consistent method](./led-pinout.jpg) The above picture from the crkbd guide shows pin 4 on the following table, using the base pattern is the only way to be consistent.
+I've found this to be the only consistent method](./led-pinout.jpg)

+The above picture is from the crkbd guide shows pin 4 on the following table (the table is viewed from the top of the LED).

+Using the base pattern is the only consistent pattern between at least two different models with different pin 1 definitions and markings.

 | pin | net | net | pin |
 |---|---|---|---|